mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 <!-- These interviews are not explored greatly in the course of the analysis thesis as the key emergent themes were not explored in depth by those participants as while they were working in similar areas, they did not address game making explicitly.  -->

+The overall rationale of data analysis at S1 was to

+  - check suitability of data to answer RQs and ROs
+  - identify which data to analyse in depth to achieve this
+  - check the mechanical and analytical processes for the next stage of analysis

 #### S1 Journal analysis data

 My journal entries contain notes and initial analysis of workshop sessions and resulting reflections on experimental design and facilitation.
-Post-workshop participant interviews will gather information to support analysis of specifics of in-session interactions and relevant detail of wider activity systems of home digital use.
-Digital artefacts created as part of the game making process include text-based games, pixel art, digital audio sound effects and background music.

 <!-- To be able to effectively analyse these diverse sources, I will need to prioritise critical moments in depth which illuminate key themes.
 I explore some of the emerging themes and criteria for selection which incidents to explore in depth in the results section below. -->